shawonibnkamal/shawonnotes/revision-notes/igcse/physics/1-forces-and-motion.md

 Gravitational field strength: The pull of planet on an object of 1 kilogram is called gravitational field strength.
 It is also denoted by g, where in earth g= 10 m/s<sup>2</sup> if there is no opposite force.

-### Experiment: To verify acceleration due to gravity using video camera
+::: details Experiment: To verify acceleration due to gravity using video camera

 ![](/images/igcse-physics-notes/Aspose.Words.c1b9a4dc-6c4d-413f-80a3-1828319749d9.034.png)